 What if Page visitors miss the Send Message button?
 You can prompt visitors to message you instead.
 When activated, the setting will prompt Facebook users to send a message with a pop-up chat window on the bottom right.

 To enable the chat window, turn on Prompt people to send messages in Settings.
 You’ll be able to message Page visitors back once they’ve messaged you.
 Please note that your Page needs a responsive to messages badge to see this option.

 Facebook Messenger for Business: Comment Private Replies and Auto Reply

 Even if users don’t message your page, sometimes you can still send them a private message.
 Users may leave a comment on your post asking for additional explanation, businesses can you this opportunity to respond privately through Messenger.

 Businesses can send Private Replies to users by pressing the Message button on Facebook.
 Or Set up Facebook Comment Auto Reply on the respond.io platform and automatically send a message to each user than comments on their posts.

 Once you’ve converted all your existing customers to Facebook Messenger Contacts, you’ll want to reach out to new audiences.
 Using Click-to-Messenger Ads, you can direct Facebook users directly to a conversation with your business.

 Consider your current funnel, it’s probably a Facebook ad that directs a user to a landing page with a form, then you sent them an email.
-By skipping these steps and going directly to a Facebook conversation you can increase your conversion rate by 10x.
+By skipping these steps and going directly to a Facebook conversation, you can increase your conversion rate by 10x.

-Click-to-Messenger ads can be placed in Facebook news feed, Messenger Inbox and even on Instagram.
+Click-to-Messenger ads can be placed in Facebook news feeds, Messenger Inbox and even on Instagram.
 Learn how to set up Click-to-Messenger ads and how we generated over 4,000 Messenger contacts with a Click-to-Messenger campaign.